 Ergonomists in the United States can expect to earn an average of $74K per year.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Job satisfaction is reported as high by the vast majority of workers.
 Women make up a slight majority of Ergonomists (54 percent) survey respondents.
 Medical and dental benefits are awarded to a large number, and the larger part earn vision coverage.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Ergonomist